Courteeners at Brixton Academy

 The band kicked things off with Sweet Surrender, the first track from their seventh and latest album Pink Cactus Café, which immediately got the crowd moving.
 The luscious deep tones of the bass, drums and rhythmic guitar reverberated around the concert hall ensuring that those with seated tickets were not seated for long.
 In Pink Cactus Café, the eponymous song from their new record, you could hear some semblances of The Smiths in the melodic riffs and jingles, although the Courteeners’s interpretation is decidedly more positive.

-Following a strong start, some of the songs began to become slightly repetitive and derivative of each other, with not much variety in tone or rhythm.
+Following a strong start, some of the songs became slightly repetitive and derivative of each other, with not much variety in vocals, tone or rhythm.
 As is common when indie bands perform, there was an acoustic section to the set where the rest of the band went off stage and left frontman Fray to strum his way through four songs.
 Unfortunately, the acoustic element was in name only.
 No amendments were made to the pace or the style of the songs.
-It felt as if the rest of the band could jump in at any point and there’d be no difference.
-The acoustic section would’ve worked much better had Fray completely stripped it back and slowed the songs down, giving the crowd a chance to truly connect and understand the lyrics and heart of the songs.
+It felt as if the rest of the group could jump in at any point and there’d be no difference.
+The acoustic section might have worked much better had Fray completely stripped it back and slowed the songs down, giving the audience a chance to truly connect and understand the lyrics and heart of the songs.
 This felt particularly disappointing when it came to the cover of Labi Siffre’s song It Must Be Love, a tender song with beautiful lyrics and sentiment, which Fray and keyboardist Lin’s rendition was unable to emulate.

 Sunny Morgan